East Asian Studies Department

 A major in East Asian studies will achieve an ability to communicate effectively in English and an East Asian language, to critically interpret texts, to develop research skills using primary sources and data, and to acquire a comparative understanding of the region.
 Students achieve these goals through an immersion experience in East Asia as well as their course work at Colby.

-Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Art); Associate Professors Hideko Abe (Japanese), James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Daniel LaFave (Economics), and Fang Wang (Chinese); Teaching Assistants Wen-hui Chen (Chinese), and Akari Shibata (Japanese)
+Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Asian Art History); Associate Professors James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Daniel LaFave (Economics) and Fang Wang (Chinese); Faculty Fellows Jie Liu (Chinese), Viktor Shimagin (History), and Junji Yoshida (Japanese); Teaching Assistants Wen-hui Chen (Chinese) and Mika Kawashima (Japanese)

 Requirements for the Major in East Asian Studies